docker/docs/single-sign-on/faqs.md

 ### Q: We currently have a Docker Team subscription.
 How do we enable SSO?

 Docker SSO is available with a Docker Business subscription.
 To enable SSO, you must first upgrade your subscription to a Docker Business subscription.
-To learn how to upgrade your existing account, see Upgrade your subscription.
+To learn how to upgrade your existing account, see [Upgrade your subscription](https://www.docker.com/pricing).

-### Q: How does service accounts work with SSO?
+### Q: How do service accounts work with SSO?

 Service accounts work like any other user when SSO is turned on.
 If the service account is using an email for a domain with SSO turned on, it needs a PAT for CLI and API usage.